Vivian Vanderpuss

 Vivian Vanderpuss is the stage name of Mackenzie Lemire, a Canadian drag performer most known for competing on the third season of Canada's Drag Race, winning the title of Miss Congeniality.

 Early life

 Lemire is originally from Kingsville, Ontario and now resides in Victoria, British Columbia.

 Career

 She was featured in the docu-series Canada's a Drag.

+In summer 2023, the Victoria-based Phillips Brewing and Malting company introduced Cat Kiss Prickly Pear Mojito Gose, a special limited-edition beer with Vivian Vanderpuss on the label, as a charitable fundraiser for the Vancouver Island Persons Living with HIV/AIDS Society and Skipping Stone.

 Personal life

 Lemire uses the pronouns he/him out of drag and she/her in drag.